celtera/libremidi/README.md

-# RtMidi17
+# libremidi

 [![Build status](https://github.com/jcelerier/RtMidi17/workflows/Build/badge.svg)](https://github.com/jcelerier/RtMidi17/actions)

-RtMidi17 is a header-only cross-platform C++17 library for MIDI input and output.
+libremidi is a header-only cross-platform C++17 library for MIDI input and output, both real-time and through MIDI files (SMF).

 This is a fork based on two libraries:

 * [RtMidi](https://github.com/theSTK/RtMidi)
 * [ModernMIDI](https://github.com/ddiakopoulos/ModernMIDI)

 Instead of adding another abstraction layer like ModernMIDI does, this directly modernizes the RtMidi codebase with new C++ features and improvements:

 * Callbacks are passed by `std::function` and generally simplified.
 * Ability to use `boost::small_vector` to pass midi bytes instead of `std::vector` to reduce allocations.